hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # My Solution 1 (BLE)
 The PortentaH7 LoRa Vision Shield (~ $65 USD)
-Don't use BLE, I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application. <br>
+I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application. <br>
 Note: The <a herf="https://explorer.helium.com/">Helium</a> LoRaWan network is a solid solution especially in North America. <a href="https://docs.helium.com/use-the-network/devices/development/arduino/lora-vision-shield/arduino/">Here</a> is my writeup about using the Portenta with Helium and <a href="https://io.adafruit.com/">adafruit.io</a>

 The <a herf="https://explorer.helium.com/">Helium LoRaWan Coverage Map</a> for Spain<br>